Sarada Devi: At Dakshineswar Kali Temple

 At Dakshineswar, Sarada Devi stayed in a tiny room in the nahabat (music tower).
 She stayed at Dakshineswar until 1885, except for short periods when she visited Jayrambati.
 By this time Ramakrishna had already embraced the monastic life of a sannyasin; as a result, the marriage was never consummated.
 As a priest, Ramakrishna performed the ritual ceremony—the Shodashi Puja where Sarada Devi was made to sit in the seat of goddess Kali, and worshiped as the divine mother Tripurasundari.
 According to Swami Saradananda a direct disciple of Ramakrishna, Ramakrishna married to show the world an ideal of a sexless marriage.
 Ramakrishna regarded Sarada as an incarnation of the Divine Mother, addressing her as Sree Maa (Holy Mother) and it was by this name that she was known to Ramakrishna's disciples.

 Sarada Devi's days began at 3 am.
 After finishing her ablutions in the Bhāgirathi-Hooghly, she would practice japa and meditation until daybreak.
 Ramakrishna taught her the sacred mantras, and instructed her how to initiate people and guide them in spiritual life.
 Sarada Devi is regarded as Ramakrishna's first disciple.
 Except for her hours of meditation, most of her time was spent in cooking for Ramakrishna and the growing number of his devotees.
 While Sarada Devi remained completely in the background, her unassuming, warm personality attracted some female devotees to become her lifelong companions.

 During Ramakrishna's last days, during which he suffered from throat cancer, Sarada Devi played an important role in nursing him and preparing suitable food for him and his disciples.
 It is reported that after Ramakrishna's death in August 1886, when Sarada Devi tried to remove her bracelets as the customs dictated for a widow, she had a vision of Ramakrishna in which he said, "I have not passed away, I have gone from one room to another."
 According to her, whenever she thought of dressing like a widow, she had a vision of Ramakrishna asking her not to do so.
 After Ramakrishna's death, Sarada Devi continued to play an important role in the nascent religious movement.
 She remained the spiritual guide of the movement for the next 34 years.

 Pilgrimage

-After Ramakrishna's death, Sarada Devi began her pilgrimage through North India, accompanied by a party of women disciples including Lakshmi Didi, Gopal Ma, and Ramakrishna's householder and monastic disciples.
+After Ramakrishna's death, Sarada Devi began her pilgrimage through North India, accompanied by a party of women disciples including Lakshmi Didi, Golap Ma, and Ramakrishna's householder and monastic disciples.
 The party visited the Vishwanath Temple of god Shiva at Banaras and the city of Ayodhya, which is associated with the life of the god Rama.
 Later, she visited Vrindavan which is associated with the god Krishna.
 According to traditional accounts, at Vrindavan, she experienced nirvikalpa samadhi and began her role as guru.
 She initiated several of Ramakrishna's disciples including Mahendranath Gupta, Yogen with a mantra.
 According to her traditional biographers and disciples, to call her "Mother" was no mere expression of respect and all those who met her became aware of a maternal quality in her.